"What do I do now? Where do I even begin???"

 The book has some tactics that could become less effective over time as they become more well known.
 However, it focuses mostly on the process and mindset you should use when negotiating, which is grounded in the timeless principles of rapport, empathy, and understanding the other person you're negotiating with.

-I can personally attest to the effectiveness of applying the approaches and recommendations in the book in a variety of situations.
+I can personally attest to the effectiveness of applying the approaches and recommendations in the book in various situations.
 Unlike so many other books I've read, the tactics applied worked exactly as described.

 Further reading: A key part of being a good leader or negotiator is asking questions, which helps you create mutually beneficial outcomes.
-The best posts to learn more about that include:
+The best post to learn more about that:

 5) Booth, Shames, & Desberg's "Own the Room: Business Presentations that Persuade, Engage, and Get Results"